mulesoft-assets/template-healthcare-ehr-appointments-process-api/README.md

 # Template Healthcare EHR Appointments Process API

 Appointment scheduling is one of the most popular, yet most complex use cases in healthcare.
-It requires an orchestration logic that retrieves and updates multiple resources to schedule a new appointment.
+Appointment scheduling requires an orchestration logic that retrieves and updates multiple resources to schedule a new appointment.
 This template provides an API implementation best practice to abstract that complexity with a light-weight RESTful interface that can be reused in other integrations projects such as building a mobile app for appointment scheduling.

 ![](https://www.lucidchart.com/publicSegments/view/6c0eab9d-b684-43bd-96c5-61b323fd6399/image.png)

-## Catalyst Accelerator for Healthcare
+## Accelerator for Healthcare
-This API implementation is one of many components included in [Catalyst Accelerator for Healthcare](/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/catalyst-accelerator-for-healthcare/).
-It provides organizations with connectivity assets that accelerate project delivery in healthcare, including pre-built API designs and implementations that support core healthcare business processes.
+This API implementation is one of many components included in [Accelerator for Healthcare](/exchange/68ef9520-24e9-4cf2-b2f5-620025690913/catalyst-accelerator-for-healthcare/).
+This API provides organizations with connectivity assets that accelerate project delivery in healthcare, including pre-built API designs and implementations that support core healthcare business processes.

 # License Agreement
-Using this template is subject to the conditions of this <a href="https://github.com/mulesoft/template-sfdc2nets-opportunity-aggregation/blob/4.1/AnypointTemplateLicense.pdf">License Agreement</a>.
+Using this template is subject to the conditions of this <a href="https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf">MuleSoft License Agreement</a>.
 Review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case
 As a Healthcare Clinic Portal user I want a service to manage Appointment data from in EHR system.